 - You then complete the second longer part which is sent in an email link to you.
 This will require a CV and two questions on why you want to teach and on your previous career.

 Your application will then be screened and you will be invited to interview.

-Once you pass the Now Teach interview, your Recruitment Adviser will work with you to identify a teacher training provider or school that is right for you.
+Once you pass the Now Teach interview, your Recruitment Advisor will work with you to identify a teacher training provider or school that is right for you.
 When you are matched with a school or provider, you will be invited to a formal interview and typically, this will be a competency-based interview and a classroom-based exercise.
 A subject knowledge, numeracy and literacy test may also be included at this stage.

-We run regular sessions to ensure you’re fully prepared and your Recruitment Adviser will be available to offer advice and guidance.
+We run regular sessions to ensure you’re fully prepared and your Recruitment Advisor will be available to offer advice and guidance.
 If you are working towards a university-based route, we will support you with your UCAS application and, where applicable, your university interview.

 Once matched you will then be invited to a formal interview by the appropriate training provider or school.
 Typically, this will comprise of a competency-based interview and a classroom-based exercise.
 A subject knowledge, numeracy and literacy test may also be included at this stage.
 Now Teach run sessions to coach you to ensure you’re fully prepared.
 If you are working towards a university-based route, we will support you with your UCAS application and, where applicable, your university interview.

 Once you have an offer from the training provider and/or school, you will need to complete pre-training checks (more details below) including UCAS, DBS and subject knowledge enhancement courses where necessary.

 Congratulations; you are now a Now Teacher and part of a pioneering network of experienced people on the same career-change journey as you.
 You will start your teacher training in early September.

 Before then, you will meet your fellow Now Teachers.
 You will also start getting to know your Programme Manager.